-3. Have you heard of competitive bidding?
-If you are reading this newspaper then the answer is probably yes.
-But you shouldn’t expect everyone to be familiar with the bidding program.
+• You shouldn’t expect everyone to be familiar with the bidding program.
 Competitive bidding’s ramifications are not well understood outside of the DME industry.
 I was assigned the task of overseeing the Round 2 bidding process for Grace Healthcare.
 Initially, I was under the impression that the bidding program was well-understood by providers, doctors and the public alike.
 It goes without saying that my expectations were unfounded.
 Not only were patients and members of the public unaware about competitive bidding but, to my great surprise, doctors were just as often uneducated about not only the ramifications of bidding, but the bidding program itself.
-And I do not believe that this is isolated to our experience here at Grace Healthcare.

-4. The HME industry is more fragmented, not less, than other industries.
-While competitive bidding is sure to chip away at the fragmentary nature of the industry, it is still likely to be a more competitive industry than, say, the multimedia or publishing industries.
-The novice should take a quick glance through his or her local yellow pages and take-in the sheer volume of HME suppliers servicing customers in his or her location.
+• The HME industry is more fragmented than other industries.
+While competitive bidding is sure to chip away at this, it is still likely to be a more competitive industry than, say, the multimedia or publishing industries.
+Take a quick glance through your local yellow pages and take-in the sheer volume of HME suppliers servicing customers in your location.
 This little exercise can be eye opening.
 And, if you were in a Round 1 competitive bid area, look at the yellow pages from before and after contracts were awarded to get a quick understanding of the significant changes that competitive bidding has had and will continue to have.
-You are sure to see a significant drop in the number of HME businesses in your community.

-5. Despite what you think, brand positioning and brand awareness should be the role of your advertising department.
-After all, do you really expect a flood of new customers from running a new television spot on your company’s selection of diabetic shoes and strips?
-The products we sell are not items that are purchased with disposable income.
-No, you want the customer to choose your business at the moment they need durable medical equipment.
+• You want the customer to choose your business at the moment they need durable medical equipment.
 And to accomplish this you must distinguish yourselves from your competitors, and this is the task of branding.
 Of course, advertising can be a part of your total marketing strategy, but expect to channel the majority of your advertising dollars into branding your company.
 And don’t make the mistake of assuming that you are already sufficiently branded!
-If Coca-Cola still believes in the need for branding their products, then maybe you should too.
+If Coca-Cola still believes in the need for branding their products, then maybe you should, too. hme

 Travis Conn is the communications manager at Grace Healthcare.
 Reach him at 228-248-4275 or email@example.com.